 A student's curriculum will be developed with the major adviser and will vary depending upon his or her individual interests and career plans.
 A sample credit hour distribution is below, but individual student schedules may change depending upon curriculum and course schedule.

-A full-time internship is required in the summer following the first two semesters of study.
+An internship is required in the summer following the first two semesters of study.
 In consultation with faculty advisers, each student finds an internship that meets his or her personal and professional career objectives.
 The internship requires the application of science and business knowledge and skills.

 No coursework is taken during the internship.
 Summer enrollment is required in PSM 555.